Most popular travel credit cards let you redeem your points in more than one way, including the option to use points to book travel through a portal.

 How to use the Amex travel portal to book flights and hotels

 Using the Amex travel portal to book flights, hotels, cruises and other travel is a lot like using any other travel booking site.
-AmexTravel.com is set up to make searching for travel easy, as well as comparing multiple flight and hotel options in one place.
+AmexTravel.com is set up to make it easy to search for travel and compare multiple flight and hotel options in one place.

 Besides flights, hotels and cruises, you can also use AmexTravel.com to book rental cars and vacation packages.
 All you have to do is head to AmexTravel.com and enter some basic details on the travel you want to book.
 From there, you’ll be shown a selection you can choose from.